Detegr/openRBRVR/README.md

 Plugin settings can be changed from `Options -> Plugins -> openRBRVR` and saved to `Plugins/openRBRVR.toml` via the menu.

-With the desktop FoV, objects might disappear from your peripheral vision before they go out of frame.
-On some stages this is more apparent than others.
-This can be fixed either from the RSF launcher, NGPCarMenu, or runtime by using the PaceNote plugin (double click right mouse button to open up the menu).
-Values between 2.3-2.6 work fine for my wide FoV headset.

 ## Frequently asked questions

 - See the [FAQ](https://github.com/Detegr/openRBRVR/blob/master/FAQ.md).